-In addition, we have reserved shares of Class A common stock equal to % of the total number of outstanding LLC Interests following this offering for issuance under the 2020 Plan.
+In addition, we have reserved 6,465,359 shares of Class A common stock for issuance under the 2020 Plan and 808,170 shares of Class A common stock for issuance under the ESPP.
 Any Class A common stock that we issue under the 2020 Plan or other equity incentive plans that we may adopt in the future would dilute the percentage ownership held by the investors who purchase Class A common stock in this offering.